 - Spiritual consultation

 - Exercise programs

 At Cascade, we are dedicated to providing you with continuity of care to make sure that you continue to be successful with your recovery when you move on to the next step of your treatment.
 Before discharge you will meet with an aftercare planner who will help you determine what is best for your next phase of treatment.
 If you still need somewhat of a structured environment we offer an Intensive Outpatient Program that allows patients to get treatment, while allowing you to get back to the responsibilities of your daily life.
 Our IOP is a 12-step program that offers group sessions, as well as family therapy.
 For those ready to return home, community resources to help them continue the recovery process will be provided.

 Serving the Greater Seattle Area

-Our inpatient treatment center for meth addiction and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington which allows for us to serve residents from all over SeaTac, including Renton, Burien, and Des Moines.
+Our inpatient treatment center for meth addiction and related disorders (like depression and trauma) is located in Tukwila near Seattle, Washington which allows for us to serve residents from all over the greater Seattle region, including King and its surrounding counties.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.